2018 SF Giants Poised to Spiral into NL West Obscurity

 The big gets were Evan Longoria, 32 ($60.5m through 2022), and soon-to-be free agent Andrew McCutchen, 31 (a one-year rental for $14.75m).

 In a March blog I noted that in the first half of the Giants’ 2018 schedule they faced more potential +.500 opponents than in the second half.
-But thanks to the Dodgers’ terrible start from the gate, Arizona’s continuing up and down performance, and Colorado’s bullpen issues, San Francisco is currently only five games out of first place.
+But thanks to the Dodgers’ terrible start from the gate, Arizona’s continuing up and down performance, and Colorado’s bullpen issues, San Francisco is currently only four and a half games out of first place.

+As the other NL West teams begin to make trade deadline moves, there will be more separation in the standings.

 So, what is the current state of the Giants franchise and what should they do over the next five weeks before the non-waiver (July 31st) and waiver (August 31st) trade deadlines?